tblxio/truck-rc/README.md

             - Turn on the RP
             -> Done
-            (in a new Network you will have to connect the RP to a Screen in order to establish the necessary network connection in the usual way.
-You will also have to update the IP Adress of the Mqtt-Broker in the Config File)
+            (in a new Network you will have to connect the RP to a Screen in order to establish the necessary network connection in the usual way.)

     2. On your machine:
         - if the RP, Arduino and the Sbrick are set up and running, furthermore all necessary libraries